 While trendy, black grout presents a timeless look.
 It is one of those farmhouse-style trends that won’t go away anytime soon.
 It won’t go out of style and will make any kitchen or bathroom look modern with a classic look.

-Unlikely white grout and light grout colors, black grout is more prone to fading.
-Because of fading, the black grout may lose its beautiful color and luster over time.
+Unlike white grout, gray, and light grout colors, black grout is more prone to fading and bleeding of its color.
+Because of fading and bleeding, the black grout may lose its beautiful color and luster over time.
 This is primarily from water hitting against the shower walls over time.